The Longest Car Warranties in the UK

 MG – 7 years/80,000 miles

-MG’s excellent warranty policy is now standard on all its models as of September 1st 2019, but it wasn’t always that way, so if you’re considering a used MG 3 or MG GS from before then, it might be that it only has five-year cover, so it pays to check before you buy.
+MG’s excellent seven-year warranty policy is now standard on all its models as of September 1st 2019, but it wasn’t always that way, so if you’re considering a used MG 3 or MG GS from before then, it might be that it only has five-year cover, so it pays to check before you buy.
 Pick an MG with this lengthy warranty policy, though, and you’ll be secure in the knowledge that all major components are included for the duration.
-The usual wear and tear items, like brake pads and clutch, are included and make this quite an unusual level of cover.
-It doesn’t include tyres, so there are limits to even MG’s generosity.
+Unusually, a vat of wear and tear items, like brake pads and clutch, are included, though it doesn’t include tyres, proving there are limits to even MG’s generosity.

 Like most car companies, MG will honour its warranty obligations so long as you use an approved repairer for any work that uses genuine manufacturer replacement parts.
 Also, if you keep your car serviced by an MG dealer every year, it automatically adds another 12 months of free roadside assistance and breakdown cover.